Mario-Gozie/HR-Analytics-SQL-Tableau/README.md

 # INTRODUCTION

+A company known as Atliq Technologies wishes to understand working preference of thier staff, so they have decided to get a data analysts on contract who would help them generate insights from their Human Resource data.
+They have already gotten a data analytics I am a member and have scheduled to have meeting to discuss this task.

+_**Disclaimer**_ This is a dummy dataset for practice purpose and do not represent any organization.

+## STAKEHOLDERS AND ATENDEES OF THE MEETING

+* Dhaval Patel - Co-Founder of Atliq Techmologies
-Hemanand Vadivel data analytics manager experienced in the use of power BI.
-Pinali Mandalia a HR Generalist from Atliq Technologies.
+* Pinali Mandalia - A HR Generalist at Atliq Technologies
-The tutor is a co-founder of Atliq Technologies.
-Data to be worked with is a data of 3 months and on the columns is attendance for each day.
-There is also Attendance key codes in another Table which gives details of attendance key codes.
-The end aim is to build a HR Dashboard.
+* Data Analytics Team

+## STRUCTURE OF DATASET

+The data is made of **3 Months** seperate datasets with an **Attendance Key** data that tell more about the acronyms in the main dataset.

 ## THE MEETTING
-During the meeting, Pinali Mandalia (HR Generalist) said she has dataset for three months, and she wants to combine them to have insights.
+During the meeting, Pinali Mandalia (HR Generalist) said she has dataset for three months, and she wants to combine them to have insights. insights like:

-For example,
-* The working Preference of people whether they prefer working from home or in the office. if they are taking work from home on mondays and what could be reasons behind that.
+* The working Preference of people.
+Whether they prefer working from home or in the office. if they are taking work from home on mondays and what could be reasons behind that.

-The Attendance key code table has Work From Home denoted as WFH, it also has HWFH which means Half Work From Home.
-* she also said she wants to understand percentage of people present for a given week and a given month. because if people prefer to work from home on mondays and fridays, may be at the begining or end of the month.
-This will help in planning team building activity or team lunch, it would be done when majority of people are present in the company. knowing this will help understand pattern for hybrid workers, thereby aiding capacity planning. this will help is space utilization and save cost on infastructure.
+* She also said she wants to understand percentage of people present for a given week and a given month.
+This will help her know which time within a month people prefer to work from home on mondays and fridays.
+Whether it is at the begining of the month or at the end.
+This will help in planning team building activity or team lunch, which should be done when majority of people are present in the company. knowing this will also help understand pattern for hybrid workers, thereby aiding capacity planning to help space utilization and save cost on infastructure.

-* know percentage of people taking sick leave especially incase of high percentage in one day.
-This could be an indication of COVID, flu or epidemics and in such situation, precausion is needed like sanitization and better spacing in work place.
+* She added that knowing percentage of people taking sick leave could be an indication for COVID, flu or epidemics and in such situation, precausion is needed such as sanitization and better spacing in work place.

 ## TOOLS USED